ArminJo/ServoEasing/examples/README.md

 [![mePed V2 in actions](https://i.ytimg.com/vi/cLgj_sr7f1o/hqdefault.jpg)](https://youtu.be/cLgj_sr7f1o)

 ## RobotArmControl example
-Program for controlling a robot arm with 4 servos using 4 potentiometers and/or an IR Remote.
+Program for controlling a [robot arm with 4 servos](https://www.instructables.com/id/4-DOF-Mechanical-Arm-Robot-Controlled-by-Arduino) using 4 potentiometers and/or an IR Remote.

 ## PCA9685_Expander example
 The OneServo example modified for using a PCA9685 expander board and the standard Arduino Wire library.

-# Other examples
+# Servo utilities

 ## EndPositionsTest example
 This example helps you determine the right end values for your servo.<br/>